Progressively Projected Newton's Method: Limitations And Future Work

 \section{Limitations And Future Work}

-While the reduction in element projections and Newton iterations will transfer to any simulator that adopts PPN, the observed speedup may vary.
-For instance, we show that performance gains vary between direct and iterative linear solvers.
-The same is expected to apply between different types of execution pipelines, such as between CPU- and GPU-based solvers.
-Codebases that rely on analytic projection methods will likely see more limited benefits from PPN than those using numerical eigendecompositions.
-In addition, applications that run a fixed number of Newton iterations, rather than enforcing a convergence tolerance~\cite{dynamic_deformables}, will only benefit from the reduced number of projections.
+While PPN reliably reduces element projections and Newton iterations in any simulator, the net speedup can vary depending on solver choices (e.g., direct vs.\ iterative) and execution platforms (e.g., CPU vs.\ GPU).
+Codebases that incorporate analytic projections may see lower gains than those relying on numerical eigendecompositions, and applications using a fixed number of Newton iterations may only benefit from the reduced projections.

 Our results also indicate that current on-demand projection strategies, including PDN and PPN, perform poorly in scenarios lacking strong mass matrix contributions (or alternative forms of regularization), as in very large time steps or in the quasistatic limit.
-However, we believe the time steps where this becomes a problem are rare in practice due to the associated numerical damping and loss of detail.
-Most of our experiments used a time step of $1/30\,$\SI{}{\milli\second}, which is already relatively large, and in this setting PPN was consistently the fastest solver.
-In the future, we will study adaptive projection or regularization for quasistatics based on the ideas discussed herein.
+However, the time steps where this becomes a problem are rare in practice due to the associated numerical damping and loss of detail.
+In any case, for realistic choices of time step sizes, including relatively large ones such as $1/30\,$\si{\second} PPN consistently excels.

-Finally, our residual-based heuristic does not require additional calculations, so there is no overhead over Newton's Method if no projections are needed.
-While this heuristic is shown to be highly effective, other criteria more directly tied to local assembled indefiniteness may further improve convergence.
-We will explore these possibilities in future research.